Medical Dermatology for skin conditions like eczema

 Perioral dermatitis is a red, scaly, and sometimes bumpy rash that tends to occur around the mouth, but can also occur around the eyes and nose (and is then called periorificial dermatitis).

-If you or your child child may have perioral dermatitis, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child may have perioral dermatitis, then consider scheduling an appointment with us for further evaluation and treatment.

 Psoriasis